October 14, 2013

 For some companies, Overall Equipment Effectiveness has been hard to gauge due to the difficulty of aggregating information from disparate manufacturing machines and systems.
 Now, with software such as InfinityQS ProFicient, data can be sent directly from a production belt to an executive’s phone or tablet.
 It will provide statistical manufacturing metrics that are easy to read and leverage while you are on-the go.

 It is important to note that this information can also be sent to multiple authorized accounts.
 That way, whole teams can be kept in the loop about production progress in real-time without having to rely on slower processes such as emails or phone calls.
-When your team has access to a single quality control hub, it can act and make decisions as a unit.
+When your manufacturing team has access to a single quality control hub, it can act and make decisions as a unit.

 As manufacturing intelligence gets smarter and faster, manufacturing executives must be able to utilize data analysis for competitive decision-making.
 Mobile technology is a crucial way of staying ahead of the game during production.